tpeat/tpeat.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a BSMS student @ Georgia Tech specializing in ML.
+I'm a MSCS student @ Georgia Tech specializing in Machine Learning.

-During my undergrad, I have had the priviledge of working closely with [Prof. Jason Zutty](https://scholar.google.com/citations?user=4pvykF8AAAAJ&hl=en) at GTRI on a state-of-the-art computer vision models for depth estimation and object tracking.
+I am currently working under [Prof. Jason Zutty](https://scholar.google.com/citations?user=4pvykF8AAAAJ&hl=en) as Graduate Machine Learning Research Assistant at GTRI on a variety of computer vision models.

-In the distant past, I have also had the priviledge of interning at Zillow Group, advised by [Min Ji]().
-During the summer, I create a traffic reporting data pipeline.
+This past summer, I interned at Amazon (AWS), under [Adam Marrapode](), building a custom AD algorithm and system to root cause performance metric anomalies.
+In the distant past, I have also had the priviledge of interning at Zillow Group, advised by [Min Ji](), wherein I created a traffic reporting data pipeline.

-I aiming to pursue my PhD in machine learning to fundamentally change our understanding of deep learning.
-My research interests lie at the intersection of efficient transformer architectures and safe deployment of deep learning systems, particularly in high-stakes environments.
-I enjoy experimenting with all computer vision tasks, especially image generation.
+I am aiming to pursue my PhD in machine learning to fundamentally change our understanding of deep learning.
+I am particularly interested in continual/lifelong learning in DL systems and enjoy experimenting with neuro-inspired alternatives to SGD for training.